 With the odds stacked against her, Lila prevailed.
 After 119 days in the NICU and countless ups and downs, Lila was at last able to go home with her family.

 Thriving amidst struggles

 As with many babies who have CDH, other health issues continue long after the NICU stay is over.
 For Lila, this has meant feeding challenges (she is g-tube dependent), pulmonary hypertension (a disease of the blood vessels in the lungs), and some developmental delays including a speech delay.

 Her team of cardiologists, surgeons, and other experts have been with Lila for seven years now, continuing to see her for regular checkups.
 “We don't know what we would do without them,” Ashley says.
 “They are the crème de la crème!”

 And Lila is thriving in many ways.
 She is a bubbly, bright kindergartner who is determined to live and to live happily.
 Her comical personality brings sunshine to her family and to everyone she meets.

 That makes it all worthwhile for Ashley and Doug.
-They’re confident the expertise of the Cincinnati Fetal Center is why Lila is alive today.
+They’re confident the expertise of the Fetal Care Center is why Lila is alive today.
 “If we wouldn’t have gone to Cincinnati, I know she wouldn’t have made it,” Ashley says.
 “To want a family of four and to have that possibly taken away is heartbreaking.
 And then to go somewhere and be offered hope—it’s a gift.”